Darren works on evaluating next-generation surface sensors, with a current emphasis on Present Weather sensors.

 Areas of expertise:

-Darren is an Instrument Scientist, and has been a member of the Surface Sensor Development Team, in the Observations Department, since 2005.
+Darren is a Senior Scientist, and has been a member of the Surface Sensor Development Team, in the Observations Department, since 2005.
 His responsibilities include improving and maintaining the quality of surface instrumentation and observations provided by the Met Office, so that internal and external customers needs and objectives are met.

 His scientific work currently concentrates on ascertaining whether new technology can replace both older sensors and people in determining "Present Weather".
 To this end, Darren has conducted winter field trials in Eskdalemuir, Scotland, the purpose of which was to gain knowledge of new technology Present Weather laser disdrometers, and allow trial results and recommendations to inform solutions which will enable newly installed MMS systems ("Meteorological Monitoring System" - a project to replace existing Met Office automatic weather stations) to provide additional Present Weather capability.
 The final deliverable will be a fully developed next generation system with the necessary software to integrate data from a wide range of sensors.